-After looking at five of the most popular and well-regarded foot massagers on the market, including a 10-person focus group and several different tests, we determined that the Brookstone Shiatsu with Heat is the best option currently available.
+After looking at five of the most popular and well-regarded electric foot massagers on the market, including a 10-person focus group and several different tests, we determined that the Brookstone – Shiatsu with Heat is the best one currently available.

-We liked the Brookstone right off the bat.
-In addition to looking the best overall, it was easy and straightforward to operate and provided the right amount of pressure and intensity on pressure points.
-The Brookstone effectively combines Shiatsu-style rollers with air compression and heat to relax the muscles in your feet and remove tension that built up during the day.
+We liked this one right off the bat.
+In addition to looking the best, it was easy and straightforward to operate and provided the right amount of pressure and intensity on pressure points on our feet.
+This unit effectively combines Shiatsu-style massager rollers with air compression and heat to relax the muscles in your feet and remove tension that built up during the day.

 For people who like a strong foot massage, the high setting should be more than sufficient.
-The low setting is still fairly intense, so individuals who are very sensitive to foot massage might still find the strength of the Brookstone to be a little too strong.
+The low setting is still fairly intense, so individuals who are very sensitive to foot massage might still find the strength to be a little too strong.

-Cleaning the Brookstone was simple as well.
+Cleaning this product was simple as well.
 The foot linings have zippers holding them into the massager itself.
 Removing the linings was easy, as was throwing them into the washing machine (make sure to use a gentle wash cycle).

-One seemingly-minor feature we really liked about the Brookstone was the handle built into the massager itself.
-The Brookstone was the only foot massager of the five we tested with a handle, and it made moving the massager around much easier.
+One seemingly-minor feature we really liked was the handle built into the massager itself.
+This was the only foot massager of the five we tested with a handle, and it made moving the massager around much easier.

 Focus group results

-While the Brookstone massager is one of the more expensive products we tested, it was the only one that consistently scored high across the board in our focus group.
-In fact, Brookstone’s average score of 9.1 was far ahead of the rest of the pack, with uComfy coming in second place with an average score of 7.3, and the overall average for the five massagers coming in at 7.02 (largely due to Brookstone’s score).
+While the this is one of the more expensive products we tested, it was the only one that consistently scored high across the board in our focus group.
+In fact, the average score of 9.1 was far ahead of the rest of the pack, with uComfy coming in second place with an average score of 7.3, and the overall average for the five massagers coming in at 7.02 (largely due to Brookstone’s score).

-Put another way, the Brookstone massager is the only one we would categorize as a “classy” product.
-If that matters to you, it’s just one of the many reasons that Brookstone offers the option on the market.
+Put another way, the this machine is the only one we would categorize as a “classy” product.

-When researching products, we found that some had needlessly complicated controls.
-While customizability and flexibility are valuable, overdoing it on something relatively simple like a foot massager adds more difficulty than benefit.
+When researching products, we found that some had needlessly complicated controls and functionality.
+While customizability and flexibility are valuable, overdoing it on something relatively simple like a electric foot massager adds more difficulty than benefit.

-Operating the Brookstone was fairly straightforward, with a clearly marked on/off, heat, high, and low buttons.
-Each of the three massage programs are also written onto their respective buttons, making it easy to set the massagers to the exact settings you want.
+Operating this machine was fairly straightforward, with a clearly marked on/off, heat, high, and low buttons.
+Each of the three foot massage programs are also written onto their respective buttons, making it easy to set the massagers to the exact settings you want.

-Everyone in our focus group had an easy time using the Brookstone, which is why it had the second-best score among our finalists (behind only the MedMassager).
+Everyone in our focus group had an easy time using this foot massager, which is why it had the second-best score among our finalists (behind only the MedMassager).

-The lining of the Brookstone is fairly comfortable.
+The lining is fairly comfortable.
 The massager as a whole received a score of 8.2 out of 10 for comfort.
-While that seems slightly low for a top pick, it was the best scoring massager overall, and was well-above the overall average of 6.96.
+While that seems slightly low for a top pick, it was the best scoring massager overall, and was well-above the average of 6.96.

-While the inside of the Brookstone isn’t silky-smooth, it is definitely comfortable, particularly when compared to the other finalists we tested.
+While the inside isn’t silky-smooth, it is definitely comfortable, particularly when compared to the other finalists we tested.

-Pain relief is one area where the Brookstone particularly shined, and was one of the primary factors in our naming it our winner.
+Pain relief is one area where this machine particularly shined, and was one of the primary factors in our naming it our winner.
 After all, the purpose of a foot massage is to make your feet feel better.

-When we used the foot massager, the consensus was that the air compression and the Shiatsu-style kneading worked particularly well to improve blood flow and relax the muscles.
-After about 5 minutes using the Brookstone, we felt pretty great.
+When we used the foot massager, the consensus was that the air compression and the Shiatsu-style kneading massage worked particularly well to improve blood flow and relax the muscles.
+After about 5 minutes using this machine, we felt pretty great.

 Our impressions were backed up by the focus group as well.
-The Brookstone massager earned a score of 9.2 out of 10 from our 10-person focus group, which was significantly ahead of the remaining nfofinalists.
+This massager earned a score of 9.2 out of 10 from our 10-person focus group, which was significantly ahead of the remaining nfofinalists.

 Want to use it again?

-With all four of the other metrics ranking so high, it came as no surprise that our everyone in our focus group was interested in trying the Brookstone again in the future — leading to a score of nine out of 10.
+With all four of the other metrics ranking so high, it came as no surprise that our everyone in our focus group was interested in trying it again in the future — leading to a score of nine out of 10.

-Before conducting the focus group, we already had the Brookstone foot massager marked as our likely top pick based on our own testing and assessment.
+Before conducting the focus group, we already had this foot massager marked as our likely top pick based on our own testing and assessment.
 However, with a total score of 44.4 out of 50 in our focus group, the Brookstone’s place as our top pick was solidified.

 Things we didn’t like

-Overall, we found the Brookstone to be the best option available.
-However, there were a couple of issues we noticed while testing that are worth mentioning.
+Overall, we found this massager to be the best option available.
+While it was relaxing, there were a couple of issues we noticed while testing that are worth mentioning.

 The most significant issue is that it takes a while for the heat to fully activate.
-During our testing of the Brookstone, we noticed that it took about 30 seconds to start heating up, and another minute and a half (for a total of two minutes) before the heat was significant enough to have a positive impact.
+During our testing, we noticed that it took about 30 seconds to start heating up, and another minute and a half (for a total of two minutes) before the heat was significant enough to have a positive impact.

 While we would have preferred that the massager heat up more quickly, it is reasonable to expect heat to take some time to turn on, and none of the other massagers we tested were any better.

 We also found the weight to potentially be slightly problematic.
-Coming in at 10 pounds, the Brookstone massager was right in the middle of the pack.
+Coming in at 10 pounds, it was right in the middle of the pack.
 However, we could foresee the weight being an issue for the elderly or those in poor health, which would limit the portability of the massager in those situations.

-Finally, those with big feet might not be comfortable in the Brookstone.
-The massager itself is rated to fit individuals with shoe sizes up to 12.5, however one of the people in our focus group had a shoe size of 12 and he said he felt a little too “snug” when using the Brookstone.
+Finally, those with big feet might not be comfortable with this machine.
+The massager itself is rated to fit individuals with shoe sizes up to 12.5, however one of the people in our focus group had a shoe size of 12 and he said he felt a little too “snug”.

-Overall, the Brookstone is an excellent choice, and is easily the best foot massager we tested thanks to it’s effective massage technique, attention to style and aesthetics, and overall comfort and usability.
+This massager is an excellent choice, and is easily the best foot massager we tested thanks to its effective foot massage technique, attention to style and aesthetics, and comfort and usability.

-- The Brookstone foot massager was our top pick overall thanks to its effective massage technique.
+- The Brookstone foot massager was our top pick thanks to its effective foot massage technique.